Upper Neck 101

 After years of caring for patients and looking at thousands of images of the CCJ , Dr. Chris Chapman is fully convinced that impedance and restrictions of flow along the vital corridor passing from brain to the body literally makes the difference on the life spectrum which has vitality at one end—and tombstone at the other.
 As the CCJ breaks down and distorts, nutrients cannot be delivered.
 Used metabolites are not cleared from the brain tissues.
 We lose our vitality.
 Misalignment robs us of our life force gradually.
 We are not fully alive, but rather, in the words of Billy Crystal’s character in The Princess Bride, we are “Mostly Dead.”

 When the body is aligned with the head, the complex linkage between our body and brain is open and optimized.
 Normal function is restored throughout the brain and body.
 Remember, the two do not function independently.
-Thus in summary, the first stage of healing in the T.A.P.
-Method is to ALIGN the anotomical connection between the brain and body.
-ALIGNMENT of the corridor between the brain and body opens up vital flow channels bringing clarity, balance, and function.
+Thus, the T.A.P.
+Method first clears inflammation and blockage with System Lymphatique- Phase I of T.A.P.
+Then Phase II is to align the quarter between the brain and body opening up vital flow channels for clarity, balance, and function.

 How Did I Get This Way?